 - Surgery to remove the cancer cells.
 Different surgical techniques may be recommended.

-- Topical medications or ointments that are applied to the skin
+- Topical medications that are applied to the skin (when the skin cancer is a type that is known to be very thin).

 - Chemotherapy using a drug or combination of drugs to kill cancer cells.
 These medications may be taken by mouth or given through a vein.